 Quick Instructions: Log onto BB course > Control Panel > Course Tools > TurnItInUK Assignments by Groups > choose “eSubmission of Placement Report” > Choose the Name of First Marker from the drop down list > locate paper to mark > Click the title of the chosen paper > Ensure Similarity is highlighted in right hand menu to see plagiarism report > Close paper when finished.
 Access any online resources via links that students have given in their reports.

-PLEASE NOTE: The Turnitin Assignment option in the Assessments menu will be removed shortly.
-These are instructions on how to create TII submissions using the Turnitin Assignment (Current) pathway.
-This will be the default pathway going forward for the creation
+These are instructions on how to create TII submissions using the Turnitin Assignment pathway.
+This is the default pathway going forward for the creation of TII submissions.
+Turnitin (TII) is a tool that allows students to submit their written work

 There may be several reasons why you might need to put students into groups in Blackboard, e.g. group work, group discussions, specific items released only to a subset of students, etc.